TCCS takes pride in a rigorous curriculum that develops students’ knowledge, concepts and skills, and encourages proactive and engaged learning.

 Science Lab - Grades 5-6

 Middle School Curriculum Overview

-2017-18 is the inaugural year of the TCCS middle school, with the acceptance of its first 6th grade class.
-The curriculum is anchored by four core principles, shown below.
+The middle school curriculum is anchored by four core principles, shown below.
 They guide us in fostering optimal learning and development for young adolescents learners.
 Our middle school students are also the leaders of the student body and have numerous opportunities to be models and mentors for younger students.
 The table below illustrates how the core principles are incorporated throughout the middle school curriculum.

 Core Principles of the Middle School Program

 differentiated instruction tailored to students’ strengths and interests

 Per DOE regulations, students must meet three promotion criteria to advance to the next grade:

 Students must achieve 90% or higher attendance rate throughout the academic year.